markdown-extended/mde-cgi/README.md

 This works by asking the server to treat concerned files, filtered by their extensions, with a special script that makes the transformation and returns the result.

-To use the CGI script of this directory, you can make a symbolic link to your server's `cgi-bin` directory:

-    $ cd docs/Server-Handler/
-    $ ln -s "$(pwd)/mde-handler-cgi.sh" path/to/server/cgi-bin/

 Installation
 ------------